michael-rapp/Apriori/README.md

 # Apriori - README

-This is a Java library, which provides an implementation of the Apriori association rule learning algorithm [1] for mining frequent item sets.
+This is a Java library, which provides an implementation of the Apriori algorithm [1].
+It can be used to efficiently find frequent item sets in large data sets and (optionally) allows to generate association rules.

 ## The Algorithm